fearherbs1/blue-team-pad-docs/Build Guide.md

 5. 1 USB Type C Cable
 6. Computer that can run VIAL

-## Step 1: Testing the PCB
+## Step 1: Testing the PCB & OLED

-Before we do anything, we want to make sure our PCB is working as expected.
+Before we do anything, we want to make sure our PCB & OLED is working as expected.
 Launch VIAL on your PC and connect the PCB.

 {: .note }
 If the Blue Team Pad is not recognized within VIAL, or shows up as a USB storage device named `RPI-RP2` you may need to flash the firmware on the device.
 To do so visit the [Flashing Guide](/blue-team-pad-docs/usage-guide/download-&-flash-firmware/)